gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 ```

 And then some code to manipulate the bone matrixes.
 We'll just rotate
-them in a heirarchy like the bones of a finger.
+them in a hierarchy like the bones of a finger.

 ```
 // rotate each bone by angle and simulate a hierarchy